zacharyvoase/djanjinja/README.md

 ## Middleware

-One important thing to note from before is that each time I construct a `RequestContext` instance, I pass it the request.
+One important thing to note from before is that each time a `RequestContext` instance is constructed, it is necessary to explicitly pass the request.
 In object-oriented programming, and Python expecially, when we have functions to which we must always pass an object of a certain type, it makes sense to make that function a *method* of the type.
-When that function is not a function but a constructor, this seems more difficult.
+When that function is not, in fact, a function, but a constructor, this seems more difficult.
 However, thanks to a feature of Python known as metaprogramming, we can do this very easily.
 Because it's not exactly obvious how to do so, DjanJinja includes a special piece of middleware which can help make your code a lot shorter yet *still* retain all the functionality and flexibility of the previous two examples.

 To use this middleware, simply add `'djanjinja.middleware.RequestContextMiddleware'` to your `MIDDLEWARE_CLASSES` list in the settings module of your project.
 Then, you can write view code like this: